Your First Analysis

 • Handle missing data through imputation

-• Extract and interpret analysis results
+• Extract and interpret singular values and vectors

 • Create publication-quality visualizations